andreamasselot/andreamasselot/README.md

 # Hi there, I'm Andrea 👋

-I'm a young and curious developer.
-I had a 10 weeks training in a coding bootcamp (Le Reacteur).
+I'm a junior javascript developer.
+I'm currently working for Sewan compagny.
-Now I'm currently upgrading my skills in my 6 months internship by working on a private project.
+Currently upgrading my skills and looking forward to work with new technologies.
 I love to create and I'm always seeking a new challenge.
 Please, browse my repositories ✨